suntroy/C200-Project-07/README.md

 This is my final project for MSCH-C220 in Fall 2025!

 ## Theme
+Our theme for this project was "one button."
 When I heard "one button," my mind immediately went to clicker games.
 I used what I remembered from when I last played Cookie Clicker (https://orteil.dashnet.org/cookieclicker/) and Stimulation Clicker (https://neal.fun/stimulation-clicker/) as inspiration.

 ## Game Play
 Keep clicking, and experience the whole game to its completion!